 Oculus Rift: Touch controllers

-The familiar half-moon design has stayed the same, along with the three buttons on each controller with X, Y and menu buttons on the left and A, B and the universal Oculus menu button on the right.
-You can also still do pointing and thumbs-up motions, as the controller's sensors are able to pick up the slightest movements.
+However the controllers are vastly different in appearance and even provide different functions when compared to Vive's.
+There's the half-moon design, along with the three buttons on each controller with X, Y and menu buttons on the left and A, B and the universal Oculus menu button on the right.
+You can also do pointing and thumbs-up motions, as the controller's sensors are able to pick up the slightest movements.

 The full range of buttons include a clickable thumb stick, a trigger for your forefinger and a touchpad button for the three remaining fingers.
 There's also a strap in case things get dicey in-game – after all, you don't want to break any screens.